 Its 2-km long city walls, narrow cobbled streets, charming cafes, historical buildings, terracotta rooftops, stunning views, and blu Adriatic Sea every year draw visitors from all over the world to Dubrovnik.

 The majority of Dubrovnik landmarks are located within the old town, or in the vicinity and within easy reach.
 So you will be able to experience a lot of what Dubrovnik has to offer.

-In Dubrovnik, I feel like at home.
+In Dubrovnik, I feel at home.
 I have been to Dubrovnik so many times before.
 We visit it at least three times a year, every year.
 But I have never visited Dubrovnik as a tourist.
 Until recently.
-I spent three full days in Dubrovnik this past spring, with a group of six.
-We had a driver, a guide, and a local guy taking us around.
-And let me tell you what an awesome time we had.
+I spent a full day in Dubrovnik with a group of six people who visited the town for the first time.
+We had a day packed with activities and sightseeing.

 What to do in Dubrovnik for a day?